 iv.
 In addition, and as is the case with non taxable fields, where blend nominations are made and they include in the contributing fields some that are deferred and some that are making returns, OTO will require to see details of the deliveries into each cargo from the deferred fields in order to complete the reconciliation for the fields making returns.

+Top of page

 Changes in circumstances

 i.
 The participator must notify OTO immediately if there is a significant change in circumstances such that the information originally supplied to OTO can no longer be considered a reasonable approximation of the facts.
 To allow OTO to take an independent view, this will have to be done even if, in the participator’s view, there is no likelihood of any PRT liability in the deferral period.